 You can visit White Rock Lake any day of the year to enjoy some time outdoors.

-Deep Ellum is a great place to enjoy some nightlife in Downtown Dallas as well.
+Deep Ellum is also a great place to enjoy some nightlife in Downtown Dallas.

 Read Next: 125 Songs About Travel To Fuel Your Wanderlust

-Another trendy Dallas neighborhood, The Bishop Arts District, located in Oak Cliff, is home to over 60 boutiques, restaurants, bars, and cafes.
+Another trendy Dallas neighborhood, The Bishop Arts District in Oak Cliff, is home to over 60 boutiques, restaurants, bars, and cafes.

 Another of the free things to do in Dallas is the African American Museum.